niels-slotboom/notes/Submanifolds.typ

 $
   tilde(Z)_1 - tilde(Z)_2 = s^2 (nabla_X nabla_Y med - med nabla_Y nabla_X med - med nabla_[X,Y])Z + cal(O)(s^3).
 $
 All $cal(O)(s)$ terms cancel, so the leading contribution arises at order $s^2$.
-For infinitesimal $s$, this term dominates, and thus carrise the curvature information we seek.
+For infinitesimal $s$, this term dominates, and thus carries the curvature information we seek.
 Moreover, since this construction involves only infinitesimal segments, the resulting description is entirely local.
 Let us now collect this into a formal definition.
 \ \
 *Definition* (Riemann Curvature Tensor) Let $cal(M)$ be a smooth manifold equipped with an affine connection $nabla$, and let $X,Y,Z in Gamma(T cal(M))$ be vector fields.
 The _Riemann curvature tensor_ is the map
 $